Bahrain-SEB-15/react-hoot-front-end/update-a-hoot/README.md

   };
 ```

-Let's take a moment to discuss how we are setting state here.

-The use of the [**map()**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method is probably a bit different from the mapping of `JSX` elements you’ve seen previously.
+This implementation of the [Array.prototype.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method is a bit different from the mapping of `JSX` elements you’ve seen in React previously.
+Let's take a moment to discuss the code above.

-Why are we using the map method to [**update Hoot state**](https://beta.reactjs.org/learn/updating-arrays-in-state#updating-arrays-without-mutation)?
+Remember, `hoots` state is an array of `hoot` objects.
+Calling upon `hootService.update()` has given us access to an `updatedHoot`.
+This `updatedHoot` object needs to be added to `hoots` state.
+To do so, we need to replace the original version of that object with the `updatedHoot`.

-Essentially, we map through the existing `hoots` state, and if the current element being processed has an `_id` that matches `updatedHoot._id`, we replace that element with the `updatedHoot` that was returned from our backend.
+By mapping over the `hoots` array, we are able to check each `hoot` object.
+If the current element being processed has an `_id` that matches `updatedHoot._id`, we replace it with the `updatedHoot` that was returned from our backend.
 If the `_id` instances do not match, we simply return the existing element.

-As a result, we update a single element in `hoots` state, while also maintaining the other elements.
+Through this process we are able to update a single object held in `hoots` state, while also maintaining an accurate record of the remaining elements in the array.

+> 💡 If you are curious as to why something like the `splice()` method is not applicable here, check out React documentation on [updating arrays without mutation](https://react.dev/learn/updating-arrays-in-state#updating-arrays-without-mutation).

 Try it out!
 After submitting a hoot for update, you should be directed to the list page with the modified hoot information present.